Mutual Information Surprise: Rethinking Unexpectedness in Autonomous Systems: Numerical Analysis

 Figure~\ref{fig:explore_new} shows MIS sharply exceeding its expected trajectory, signaling successful identification of a structural shift.
 Shannon and Bayesian Surprises again fail to provide consistent or interpretable responses.

 \textbf{Summary}

 Across all scenarios, MIS reliably indicates whether the system is genuinely learning, stagnating, or encountering degradation.
 It responds to the structure and value of observations, more than just novelty.
-In contrast, Shannon and Bayesian Surprises often react to superficial fluctuations and display numerical instability.
+In contrast, single-instance Shannon and Bayesian Surprises often react to superficial fluctuations and display numerical instability, and multi-instance Shannon and Bayesian Surprises often exhibits simple and even contradictory (cumulative versus rolling) monotone behaviors.
 Furthermore, the MIS progression bound remains consistent and interpretable across all scenarios, while Shannon and Bayesian Surprises lack a universal scale or threshold, as reflected by their inconsistent magnitudes across Figures~\ref{fig:explore_std} through~\ref{fig:explore_new}.
 This inconsistency limits their effectiveness as a reliable trigger.
 Overall, this simulation study demonstrates MIS not only as a novel metric for quantifying surprise, but also as a more trustworthy indicator of learning dynamics—making it a promising tool for autonomous system monitoring.

+Table \ref{tab:perspectives} summarizes the differences between Mutual Information Surprise vs Shannon and Bayesian family of surprises.